Erasable signature of Majorana bound state due to coupling with the T-shaped quantum-dot structure: Abstract

 \section{Abstract}

-We theoretically study the transport properties in the T-shaped double-quantum-dot structure, by introducing the Majorana bound state (MBS) to couple to the dot in the main channel.
+We theoretically study the transport properties in the T-shaped double-quantum-dot structure, by considering the dot in the main channel to be coupled to the Majorana bound state (MBS) at one end of the topological superconducting nanowire.
 It is found that the side-coupled dot governs the effect of the MBS on the transport behavior.
 When its level is consistent with the energy zero point, the MBS contributes little to the conductance spectrum.
 Otherwise, the linear conductance exhibits notable changes according to the inter-MBS coupling manners.
-In the case of Majorana zero mode, the linear conductance value keeps equal to $e^2\over 2h$ when the level of the side-coupled dot departs from the energy zero point.
+In the absence of inter-MBS coupling, the linear conductance value keeps equal to $e^2\over 2h$ when the level of the side-coupled dot departs from the energy zero point.
 However, the linear conductance is always analogous to the MBS-absent case once the inter-MBS coupling comes into play.
-These findings provide new information about the interplay between the MBSs and electron states in the quantum dots.
+These findings provide new information about the leakage effect of MBSs in quantum-dot structures.

 \keywords{Majorana bound states; Quantum dots; Conductance; Antiresonance}